 "I will need to get permission from the Director.
 Only she can authorize the access."

 "Let's go."
-Brought out of his inner musings, he glanced over to see that she had changed into a different pair of dark jeans now tucked into black heeled boots.
+He glanced over to see that she had changed into a different pair of dark jeans now tucked into black heeled boots.
 Hair brushed lazily so it fell to her lower back, she finished the look off with a maroon elbow-length button up, left un-buttoned over a black tank.

 He inclined his head and then wordlessly got up from the couch, leading them out.
 Shouldering her bag Sakura followed him, carelessly locking the door behind her.

 When they got in the standard issued government car, Itachi pulled a blindfold from his pocket.
 Sakura took one look at it and smirked.

 Ignoring her sass, he made sure that the fabric entirely covered the area from the tip of her nose to her eyebrows, thankful that she didn't struggle.

 The 45-minute drive to Headquarters was quiet aside from the rumblings of the engine.